ayababa12/Chat-Room/README.md

 #Instructions for running the code
 1. please install GTK3 using the following command: sudo apt-get install libgtk-3-dev
-2. use the following commands to compile the C code with GTK3: ```markdown gcc -o client client.c $(pkg-config --cflags --libs gtk+-3.0) gcc -o server server.c $(pkg-config --cflags --libs gtk+-3.0) ```
+2. use the following commands to compile the C code with GTK3:
+    ```
+    gcc -o client client.c $(pkg-config --cflags --libs gtk+-3.0)
+    gcc -o server server.c $(pkg-config --cflags --libs gtk+-3.0) ```
 3. run the server first